Biography

 In 1979 Margaret West moved to Sydney to take up a position at Sydney University College of the Arts where she taught until 1999.

-She has travelled and exhibited extensively in Australia and overseas and is represented in major national and international art collections.
-Her poetry and essays are published in journals and anthologies and on the internet.
-She has published several artist's books which develop a dialogue between text and image.
+She travelled and exhibited extensively in Australia and overseas and is represented in major national and international art collections.
+Her poetry and essays have been published in journals and anthologies and on the internet.
+She published several artist's books which develop a dialogue between text and image.

-Her work is broadly informed by interests which range through art, literature, music, philosophy, science and technology.
-The metaphoric potential of the everyday world and concern about political issues provide grist to her mill.
-Her art practice is polymorphic and idiosyncratic, moving between installation, object making, jewellery, drawing, and photography.
-She employs a variety of materials and processes, as dictated by the matter in hand.
-These, in turn, play their role in determining the focus and form of the work.
+Her work was broadly informed by interests which ranged through art, literature, music, philosophy, science and technology.
+The metaphoric potential of the everyday world and concern about political issues provided grist to her mill.
+Her art practice was polymorphic and idiosyncratic, moving between installation, object making, jewellery, drawing, and photography.
+She employed a variety of materials and processes, as dictated by the matter in hand.
+These, in turn, played their role in determining the focus and form of the work.

-Since 2000 Margaret West has lived at Blackheath in the Upper Blue Mountains of New South Wales, where she delights in the clear air and the solitude.
+From 2000 onwards, Margaret West lived at Blackheath in the Upper Blue Mountains of New South Wales, where she delighted in the clear air and the solitude.

 Curriculum Vitae